JD1927/AngularRedux/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.3.6.

+The purpose of the project is how it's posible to change the perspective of Angular when we are developing big applications and it's necessary to have all the control of many data.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.